-The Program Director for the Psychiatric/Mental Health Nurse Practitioner specialty is Penelope Buschman, MS, RN, PMHCNS-BC, FAAN.
+The Program Director for the Psychiatric/Mental Health Nurse Practitioner specialty is is Penelope Buschman, MS, RN, PMHCNS-BC, FAAN.

-The instructors for this program are:
+Faculty for this program include:

 Dr. Joan Kearney